buildingbeautifuluis/buildingbeautifuluis.github.io/01-Chapter-1-Designing-Interfaces.md

 5. iOS ≠ Android

 Designing for different platforms.
-This needs to be a sub-section on its own that explains the importance of adopting the 'design language' and paradigms of the platform you are designer.
+This needs to be a sub-section on its own that explains the importance of adopting the ‘design language’ and paradigms of the platform you are designer.

 An iOS application and an Android application – even if they are the sam application by the same company – will be tailored to the different platforms.
-(Again, this is about users' expectations and mental models.
+(Again, this is about users’ expectations and mental models.

 Compare and contrast: